 “Whether it is pajamas or shorts and a T-shirt, something you feel comfortable in will work best.
 Please do however, make sure whatever you bring to wear is appropriate,” said Lukaszewski.

-In that case, please remember to take everything you bring to the lab home with you.
+It is important to remember to take everything you bring to the lab home with you.
 All the DENT Sleep Center rooms have a restroom that include a shower.
 If you intend to take a shower in the morning, towels, body wash, and shampoo are provided.
-Other toiletries are also provided (toothpaste, toothbrush, combs)
+Other toiletries are also provided (toothpaste, toothbrush, combs.)